-According to the 2019 Halloween spending statistics, Americans spent a total of $8.8 billion on the holiday.
-The average Halloween spending was $86.27 per person, making Halloween one the cheapest holidays for Americans.
+According to the 2020 Halloween spending statistics, Americans spent a total of $8 billion on the holiday.
+The average Halloween spending meanwhile is projected at $86.27 per person for 2021, making Halloween one the cheapest holidays for Americans.

 How much candy do Americans buy for Halloween?

 US consumers buy almost 600 million pounds of candy every Halloween.
 They purchase about 90 million pounds of chocolate candy during Halloween week.
 Still, Easter is the holiday that generates the most candy sales stateside.
 Americans spend $935 on Easter candy and only $383 million on Halloween candy.